convertkit email automation

 And, if you are really excited, you can create different broadcasts for different tags!

-If you want more email marketing tips, including a larger comparison of ConvertKit and MailChimp, you can read a range of blog posts on the topic here.
+If you want more email marketing tips, including a larger comparison of ConvertKit email automation and MailChimp email automation, you can read a range of blog posts on the topic here.